aautio/validate-with-xmllint/README.md

 #### Demos of failing validations

-All the examples below return promises which will eventually _reject_.
+All the examples below return promises which will eventually _reject_ with the output from `xmllint`.

 ```js
 validateXML("<open_tag_only>");